-Then you would click on the button prompted to open the text file that contains your list of names and addresses.
+Then you would click on the button Print a Series Using a Text File and you will be prompted to open the text file that contains your list of names and addresses.
 Then you will be asked to select the starting print position and specify the print order.